Gabrielle McMullin

-Gabrielle McMullin MB BCh BAO FRCS FRACS MCh is an Australian vascular surgeon, author and gender quality advocate.
+Gabrielle McMullin MB BCh BAO FRCS FRACS MCh is an Australian vascular surgeon, author and gender equality advocate.

 Career and personal life

 She was born in 1956 in Uganda, studied medicine in Ireland then worked in New Zealand, Hong Kong and England before finally settling in Australia where she has worked in the field of vascular surgery.
 She has a professional interest in chronic leg ulcers.
 She has published multiple scientific papers.

 Gender equality advocacy

 She has written one book chapter "Women in Medicine: Sisters doing it for themselves" in Pathways to Gender Equality: The Role of Merit and Quotas.
 Her notoriety relates mainly to comments she made in 2015 at the launch of this book.